 The membership of the committee shall be:

-LGBT+ Officer: who shall Chair the Committee and shall lead and guide the Committee members; will liaise regularly with the VP Welfare and Community regarding committee activities; shall be responsible for the application of the Students’ Union Constitution, Bye-Laws, Standing Orders and relevant Policies; shall ensure that the Executive Committee of the Union and the Campaigns Network are informed of planned events so that members are able to report back to their areas; be responsible for ensuring the committee engage in actively promoting the membership and engagement within the SU and to produce monthly reports to the Campaigns Network and to the Executive Committee and shall ensure all activities are safe and follow the agreed health and safety procedures.
+LGBT+ Officer: who shall Chair the Committee and shall lead and guide the Committee members; will liaise regularly with the VP Campaigns and Environment regarding committee activities; shall be responsible for the application of the Students’ Union Constitution, Bye-Laws, Standing Orders and relevant Policies; shall ensure that the Executive Committee of the Union and the Campaigns Network are informed of planned events so that members are able to report back to their areas; be responsible for ensuring the committee engage in actively promoting the membership and engagement within the SU and to produce monthly reports to the Campaigns Network and to the Executive Committee and shall ensure all activities are safe and follow the agreed health and safety procedures.
+The LGBT+ Officer shall attend and create opportunities to collate student feedback to represent students.

 Secretary: The Secretary shall assist the LGBT+ Students Officer in the administration and organisation of the LGBT+ Students’ Campaigns Committee, and shall operate as the Deputy for the LGBT+ Officer.
 They shall be responsible for maintaining the membership list of the LGBT+ Students’ Campaigns Committee; preparing and circulating papers prior to meetings and taking minutes;

-Campaigns Lead: The Campaigns Lead shall assist the committee in the running of its awareness campaigns and ensuring they are suitable for the entire membership.
-They shall assist the committee in supporting the Vice President Welfare & Community in the delivery of campus wide campaigns;

-Publicity Lead: The Publicity Lead shall be responsible for assisting the Campaigns Lead in advertising and promoting campaigns delivered or supported by the LGBT+ Students’ Campaigns Group.
-They shall promote representation activity undertaken by the Group;

-Communications Lead: The Communications Lead shall be responsible for liaising and collaborating with student networks including academic representatives, members of sports and societies, and student volunteers to ensure campaigns have the maximum impact;
+Publicity Lead: The Publicity Lead shall be responsible for liaising and collaborating with student networks including academic representatives, members of sports and societies, academic societies, and student volunteers, to ensure campaigns have the maximum impact and are communicated.

-BAME Lead: The BAME Lead shall be responsible for raising issues affecting BAME students within the LGBT+ Campaigns Group.
-They will work closely with the BAME Students Campaign Group to proactively address any issues raised.

-Women’s Lead: The Women’s Lead shall be responsible for raising issues affecting self-defining female members of the LGBT+ Campaigns Group.
-They will work closely with the Women’s Campaign Group to proactively address any issues raised.

 Gender Lead: The Gender Lead shall be responsible for raising issues affecting any Trans, Non-Binary and those who as non-cisnormative members of University of Lincoln Students’ Union (ULSU).

+Intersectionality Lead: The Intersectionality Lead shall be responsible for raising issues on behalf of students who may identify with more than one liberation group.
+This may be students who identify as LGBT+ and are also part of the BAME or Women’s community.
+The Intersectionality Lead shall communicate with the Intersectionality Lead in each Campaigns Group to ensure cross-collaboration where appropriate.

 Membership